 - at the introductory level, students develop the analytical skills and concepts to understand the structural sources of war, oppression, and violence;

 - students engage in service and social action to help address those problems;

 - students reflect on their actions and undertake social analysis within a moral framework; and

-- as a capstone exercise, students develop a sustained original analysis of a theoretical or practical issue.
+- as a capstone experience, students explore applied scholarship, reflect, engage, and develop a sustained original analysis of a theoretical or practical issue.